 See the double temple at Kom Ombo

 After breakfast on board you’ll have some time to relax before we disembark in Kom Ombo, a small agricultural town on the Nile’s East Bank.
 Here we will visit the town’s small and elegant namesake temple.
 Kom Ombo is unusual in that it is a “double” temple whose symmetrical halves honor Haroeris (Horus) the falcon god and Sobek the crocodile god.
 Built during the Ptolemaic era, both temples are decorated with distinctive, sturdy columns and intricate, well-preserved reliefs.
 Some 300 crocodile mummies were discovered here, and you can see some of them displayed at the on-site Crocodile Museum.
 Return to the ship for lunch and afternoon tea as you sail towards Aswan, one of Upper Egypt’s most beautiful locations.
-Its views of the West Bank tombs lit up in the evenings and the sails of traditional feluccas drifting along Nile waters are sure to be some of your most beautiful memories.
+Its views of the West Bank tombs lit up in the evenings.

 The treasures of Aswan: High Dam and Temple of Philae

 After breakfast we begin exploring some of Aswan’s most prominent sites.
 First, visit the Aswan High Dam, built across the Nile in 1970 with Soviet funding to create the Lake Nasser reservoir.
 While there, your Cruise Director will describe some of the significant effects of the project.
 Though it tamed the destructive flooding of the Nile, it also necessitated the relocation of several important archeological treasures and the displacement of entire communities.